RockstarLang/rockstar/codewithrockstar.com/docs/05-boolean-logic.md

 * Otherwise, if one operand is a string, compare it with the string representation of the other argument.
 * Otherwise, the values of the two operands are compared.

-String comparisons in Rockstar are case sensitive and culture invariant.
+String comparisons in Rockstar are ordinal, based on the underlying Unicode code points of the characters.

 {% rockstar_include equality.rock %}